joshshipton/joshshipton.com/create/posts/quick-select.md

   if pivot == (k-1):
     return arr[pivot]

-  # if its greater than then we need to look at the right hand side of k
+  # if its greater than then we need to look at the left hand side of k
   if pivot > (k-1):
-    return quick_select(arr, 1, pivot-1,k)
+    return quick_select(arr, l, pivot-1,k)
-  # else we need to check the left hand side
+  # else we need to check the right hand side
   else:
     return quick_select(arr,pivot+1,r,k)